-Many houses have devices that are powered on 24×7, for example the router and the fridge.
+Many houses have devices that are powered on permanently, for example the router and the fridge.

 In occasions, specially for small devices, we power rating tag is not showing the power consumption is Watts (W) or Kilowatts (kW).
 But once we know the voltage and current consumption, we can easily calculate the power consumption.

-If the know the power consumption, for how long we are using the device every day and how much we are paying to our electricity provide per Kilowatt hour (kWh) consumed, we can calculate the power consumption and the cost over time.
+If the know the power consumption, for how long we are using the device every day and how much we are paying to our electricity provide for every Kilowatt hour (kWh) we use, we can calculate the electricity usage and the electricity cost over time.

 Devices and appliances electricity consumption calculator

-In general, it is simple to calculate our devices and appliances power consumption and cost over time, we just need to know:
+In general, it is simple to calculate our devices and appliances electricity usage and cost over time, we just need to know:

 – The device or appliance power rating

 – For how long we are using the device or appliance any single day, in average.

 – How much we are paying to our electricity supplier for every kWh we are consuming.